jloutz/nlp_capstone/doc/capstone_project.md

 ```

+The above example is for BERT, the ULMFiT and Baseline implementations follow the same pattern.

 ##### A note on text preprocessing

 The text data provided by the `DataProvider` class are not yet fully preprocessed for the estimators.
-Much text preprocessing happens "under the hood" and is initiated by the calls to train, evaluate, predict respectively.
+Much text preprocessing happens "under the hood", is implementation specific,  and is initiated by the calls to train, evaluate, predict respectively.

 The baseline estimator uses the default tokenization and normalization provided by `scikit-learn` `TfIdfVectorizer` with the exception that unigrams and bigrams are used (`ngram_range(1,2)`).
 The relevant part of that configuration is reproduced here: